Can CBD Hurt Your Liver?

 Yes, but there is conflicting evidence over the effects of CBD on liver Enzyme function.
 CBD oil is the oil extracted from the hemp plant which is free from THC.
 Some studies have said that CBD oil increases liver enzymes while other studies have shown that it can improve liver function.

 What should be CBD Dosage for the Liver?

-The correct CBD dosage for the liver function is not given by official CBD dosage guidelines.
-However, the maximum recommended CBD dosage for the liver function is 3 grams.
+The correct CBD dosage for liver function is not given by official CBD dosage guidelines.
+However, the maximum recommended CBD dosage for liver function is 3 grams.
 CBD Oil, to combat liver damage, should be used in moderation.
 Although CBD may have health benefits for liver functions, it’s not recommended to use CBD Oil or CBD for too many consecutive days.
 Consult your physician before beginning to use CBD Oil.